12 children hospitalized after Nebraska school bus, semi crash

 The school bus had been in the process of dropping off students at the time of the crash.
 Twelve kids, ranging from 5 to 15 years of age, were on board during the crash.
 The Sheriff’s office said that all passengers and the drivers had been transported to local hospitals for injury treatment.
 Three of the students were transferred to trauma centers for additional care, according to the release.

-The crash is still under preliminary investigations and the Sheriff’s Office requested the assistance of the Nebraska State Patrol.
+The crash is still under preliminary investigation and the Sheriff’s Office requested the assistance of the Nebraska State Patrol.